 If the mere mention of the word "hot dog" makes your mouth water, you're in good company.
 According to Eric Mittenthal, president of the National Hot Dog and Sausage Council, Americans eat approximately seven billion hot dogs between Memorial Day and Labor Day.

 Certain areas of the country are famous for their hot dogs.
 We all know that it would be a foodie crime to go to a place like Chicago or New York City and leave without eating at least one.
-But the truth is, every state has a food truck or restaurant that serves up a five-star hot dog.
+But the truth is, every state has a food truck or restaurant that serves up a five-star dog.
 From the classic frankfurter to unique twists that take advantage of local ingredients (looking at you, Hawaii!), you can rest assured that no matter where you go in America, there's a place to satisfy your hankering for a hot dog.

-Thanks to reviews and feedback from locals and tourists alike, as well as a look at some spots that have been recommended by the likes of Anthony Bourdain, we put together a definitive list of the best spot to get a hot dog in every state across the U.S. And if you're craving a burger skip these 8 Worst Fast-Food Burgers to Stay Away From Right Now.
+Thanks to reviews and feedback from locals and tourists alike—as well as a look at some spots that have been recommended by the likes of Anthony Bourdain—the following is a definitive list of the best spot to get a hot dog in every state across the U.S. And next, if you're craving a burger, know that you should skip these 8 Worst Fast-Food Burgers to Stay Away From Right Now.

 ALABAMA: Tony's Hot Dogs in Birmingham